hauspa/Udacity-React-Nanodegree-Project-1-MyReads/README.md

 # Project Description

-Project Number 1 for Udacity's React Nanodegree, with a focus on React.
+A web app built with React to keep track of books a user wants to read or has already read.
+Users can search for books in a database of books and save books for later or mark books as read on their dashboard.

-App to display and search for books using React.
+A project for Udacity's React Nanodegree with a focus on React.

 <br/>